keboola/component-elasticsearch/README.md

 In Keboola, the component is set up as a row-based component and thus certain parameters (SSH & DB settings) have to be configured only once, while index specific settings can be configured for each index separately.

-## Database and SSH Settings

-Elasticsearch extractor currently supports only connection to the Elasticsearch instance over SSH tunnel.
-For successful connection, all database and SSH properties must be configured.

 ### Database (`db`) settings

 The database host and port need to be provided to correctly connect to the engine and download index data.